Lomztein/Moduthulhu/README.md

 As may be noticed here, calling a registered action/function requires specifiying the target plugin as well.
 Additionally, an alternative `RegisterMessageFunction` method may be used instead, which, unlike the previously mentioned, returns a value when the registered function is called.

- * PluginManager: Handles the plugins enabled on the server, and contains methods for adding and removing modules from the list of active modules.
+ * PluginManager: Handles the plugins enabled on the server, and contains methods for adding and removing plugins from the list of active plugins.
 There is little reason to worry about this, unless you wish to create your own plugin management plugin to replace the standard one.

  * PluginConfig: Handles plugin configuration by maintaining and exposing a list of config options, which are registered by individual plugins.
 Any outside functionality may access this list of config options and implement ways for users to configure plugins through it.
 By default, this is done by the standard Configuration plugin, however I wish to provide a web-based alternative later down the line.